La Réunion – An Indian Ocean Expedition

 We have hand-picked hotels on La Réunion to make sure you can unwind after a challenging hike or an exciting helicopter ride.

 LUX* Saint Gilles is a luxurious resort set on a natural lagoon formed by coral reefs (which provides a safe place to swim away from the sharks that inhabit the deeper waters).
 The food here is fantastic and it’s known for its fabulous seafood and authentic local cuisine.
 This resort is also one of the best for whale watching.
 The astonishing humpback whale migrates north during the months of June to October and it’s not uncommon to see these marine giants from the land.
-The charming Iloha hotel has a wonderful hillside location perfect for this; they even provide binoculars in the bar and restaurant so you can have the best view of this incredible natural phenomenon.
+The charming Iloha Seaview Hotel has a wonderful hillside location perfect for this; they even provide binoculars in the bar and restaurant so you can have the best view of this incredible natural phenomenon.

 La Réunion is the perfect, adventurous addition to a relaxed beach holiday in nearby Mauritius and many visitors tend to spend 3-5 nights here before or after hopping across to its Indian Ocean neighbour as it’s only a short 30-45 minute flight.
 Temperatures can exceed 30°C in summer (January to March) but if you’re looking to get out and explore, you may want to consider a visit in its winter, over July and August, when the cooler climate is perhaps more suitable for an adventure.